How Local Search Penalties Affect Rankings

 Audit AreaWhat to Check

-Business DetailsConsistency in Name, Address, Phone
+Business DetailsConsistency in Name, Address, and Phone number (NAP) across all citations.

-Update and Improve Your Google My Business Profile
+Update and Improve Your Google Business Profile

 Google My Business